-- The Buying Unit will normally be assigned to and located on the Unit, and report to a designated administrative staff based on location.
-Buying Unit Teams supplement the local Unit procurement and dispatching - 8 organizations during emergencies. - 9 Buying Unit Teams will be ordered through the GACC.
-If unable to fill regionally, the GACC will place order - through NICC for National Buying Unit Team.
-These teams are ordered in the current ordering system as: - 11 Team, Buying.
+Buying Unit Teams supplement the local Unit procurement and dispatching organizations during emergencies.
+Buying Unit Teams will be ordered through the GACC.
+Six qualified BUYT members will be a combination of those with and without a government purchase card and contracting officers with their applicable agency training.
+If unable to fill regionally, the GACC will place an order through NICC for a National Buying Unit Team.
+These teams are ordered in the current ordering system of record as: Team, Buying.